buidlone/docs/whitepaper/main-challenges/projects.md

 ## Lack of Trust

 Early-stage projects often lack trust in the eyes of investors because they have not been battle-tested.
 They have not weathered any storms and don’t have a track record of success.
-This is why it’s important to have diversified funding streams so that you’re not totally reliant on any one source of capital.&#x20;
+That is why it’s important to have diversified funding streams so that you’re not totally reliant on any specific source of capital.&#x20;

 When you have multiple streams of funding, it sends a signal to investors that you’re a safe bet.
 They know that even if one stream dries up, you’ll still be able to keep the lights on.
-So if you’re looking to raise money for your project, make sure you have a diversified approach.
+So if you’re looking to raise capital for your project, make sure you have a diversified approach.
 It will go a long way in building trust with potential investors.

 One of the biggest factors that affect giving is trust from the public when scandals take place in space.
 In many cases, early-stage projects do not have diversified funding streams.
 When you have multiple ways to raise funds, you’ll never be totally strapped for cash.